NWP Monthly Digest | January 2026

 The Lemon Juice Problem

 Enter the Dunning-Kruger effect: the idea that when people are new or underskilled in a specific area, they tend to overestimate how good they are at it.
-Not because they're arrogant.
-Because they don't yet know what "good" actually looks like, so they can't accurately measure themselves.
+Not because they're arrogant, but because they don't yet know what "good" actually looks like.

-The most famous illustration is a real guy named McArthur Wheeler, who robbed banks after smearing lemon juice on his face.
-He thought it would make him invisible to security cameras.
+The most famous illustration involves McArthur Wheeler, who robbed banks after smearing lemon juice on his face, believing it would make him invisible to security cameras.
 When police arrested him later that day and showed him the footage, he reportedly said, "But I wore the juice!"

 That line is funny until you realize how human it is.